-Teaching subjects with mathematical content becomes especially challenging in the online format due to the need for graphical support when interacting with students (Goodman, 2020), which has raised the interest in simulation and serious games as a way to promote students' interaction with a realistic training environment.
+Teaching subjects with mathematical content becomes especially challenging in the online format due to the need for graphical support when interacting with students (Goodman, 2020), which has raised the interest in simulation and serious games as a way to promote students' interaction with a realistic training 275 environment.
 Also, the pandemic has unveiled several challenges at both educational and assessment levels.
 Simulation-based learning may also present some disadvantages.
 The most common limitations mentioned in the literature are that specific training might be needed by teachers and students, and the risk of unstructured knowledge if the students do not receive appropriate guidance.
-This might be the reason for some reluctance to its implementation as a learning method, aggravated by the difficulty of assessing its specific contribution to the learning process (de la Torre et al. 2021; Hauge & Riedel, 2012; Keskitalo, 2011; Ören et al. 2017).
+This might be the reason for some reluctance to its implementation as a learning method, aggravated by the difficulty of assessing its specific contribution to the learning process (Keskitalo, 2011; Hauge & Riedel, 2012; Oren et al., 2017; de la Torre et al., 2021).

-Nevertheless, adequate scaffolding may help reduce this risk (Chernikova et al., 2020).
+Nevertheless, adequate scaffolding may help reduce this risk (Chernikova et al. (2020)).
 Scaffolding is a teaching strategy where the instructor guides students by providing cues or suggestions when they encounter difficulties.
-This helps learners build upon their existing knowledge and connect new ideas with those they already understand.
+This helps learners build upon their existing knowledge and connect new ideas with those they 285 already understand.
 Instructors can therefore tailor their assistance to the individual needs of each student, gradually withdrawing their support as the learners become more proficient and confident in their abilities.
 When applied to simulation-based learning, scaffolding may provide students with the necessary support to navigate complex concepts and connect ideas in the intended way to reach their learning objectives.
-Scaffolding is also possible in online environments, as long as there is a means of communication between the instructor and learners.
+Scaffolding is also possible in online environments, as long as there is a means of communication between 290 the instructor and learners.

 Despite these limitations, simulation (both as a tool and as a study subject) has shown an outstanding evolution (maybe even a revolution) during the last decades.
 Figure 8 presents the number of articles that include the terms "simulation education" and "analytics education" over the last decade in Google Scholar.

 From 2010 to 2019, the number of articles concerning "analytics education" increased from 9 to 158.
+As for 295

-As for "simulation education", there were about 1,100 articles that include this term in 2019.
+"simulation education", there were about 1,100 articles that include this term in 2019.
 The field of online education also shows a dramatic increase over the last decade.

-Figure 8.
-Evolution of the number of articles that include the terms "online education", "analytics education" and "simulation education" on Google Scholar.
+Figure 8: Evolution of the number of articles that include the terms "online education", "analytics education" and "simulation education" on Google Scholar

-4. Best practices for simulation-based mathematical education
+4. Best Practices for Simulation-Based Mathematical Education

-Online or blended learning environments present a number of challenges that need to be addressed (Jaradat & Ajlouni, 2021; Simamora, 2020), namely limited interaction, limited attention span, distractions, feelings of isolation or poor time management.
+Online or blended learning environments present a number of challenges that need to be addressed (Simamora, 2020; Jaradat & Ajlouni, 2021), namely limited interaction, limited attention span, distractions, feelings of isolation or poor time management.
 Also, the lack of digital skills (see 2.2) can be a serious drawback.

-In order to minimise the issues generated by the rapid shift to online or blended environments in Higher Education, we have deployed a series of strategies and best practices.
+In order to minimize the issues generated by the rapid shift to online or blended environments in Higher Education, we have deployed a series of strategies and best practices.
 When combined, these strategies have shown to be an effective tool for enhancing the quality of online and blended-learning courses involving simulation and analytics concepts.
 These best practices are described next: